deciduously/tictactoe-hs/haskell-in-english.md

 ### Winners Only, Please

 Now that we've stored our shiny new Board with one cell updated we've got to see how well we did.
-The next line of `handleInput` calls out to `checkWin`:
+The next line of `handleInput` calls `checkWin`:

 ```haskell
 -- line 57